nowodev/in-ceipt/README.md

 - [x] Add back arrow on form pages to return to previous screen
 - [ ] Add settings for customizing one's store or company
 - [x] Calculate & display subtotal and total in form before sending it to the db
-- [ ] Make description section on invoice create form dynamic for when adding multiple items.
+- [x] Make description section on invoice form dynamic for when adding multiple items.
+- [ ] Validate & insert the multiple description into the db
 - [x] Use button to generate serial number